-For an existing ERP Customer, the current Business Partner Synchronization process involves execution of multiple standalone reports/transactions, either available as standard solution, or through OSS Notes, spread across multiple application components.
-This resulted in high efforts invested by customers/consultants as part of BP/CVI conversion projects.
+Prior to this, Business Partner Synchronization for ERP customers involved execution of multiple standalone reports/transactions, implementing several OSS Notes, spread across multiple application components.
+This process was perceived as complex and resulted in high efforts invested by customers/consultants as part of BP/CVI conversion projects.

 To address the above for ERP/ECC Customers, SAP has delivered a standard centralized guided Cockpit, that would have seamless integration to all the required process components, in the intended sequence.
 This would enable customer/consultant community to perform CVI Synchronization in a hassle-free manner, assisted by a cognitive Cockpit, and get a holistic view of end-to-end conversion process.

 For an ECC system, the CVI Cockpit can be launched via transaction code CVI_COCKPIT.

 The following demonstrates the current structure of the CVI Cockpit, with 4 Stages and its related Tasks:

 - Read Me